CA-CST-SII/Software-Standards/Object Definition and Naming Standard.md

 4. Changed the requirement for general Naming rules
 5. Added General naming Principal section (section 1.3.6)
 6. Add two new data objects Constraints and Stored Procedure at section (1.2)
-7. Updated section 1.4 ** ** _Standard Data Elements and the Enterprise Conceptual Data Model _by replaced the Scope Model with ECDM
+7. Updated section 1.4 _Standard Data Elements and the Enterprise Conceptual Data Model_ by replaced the Scope Model with ECDM
-8. Deleted_Acronyms and Abbreviations_ section of the (list under section 1.4).
+8. Deleted _Acronyms and Abbreviations_ section of the (list under section 1.4).
 This section is not necessary since Acronyms and abbreviations are defined when mention at first.
-9. Updated Section _2.2 Describing Entity Section _Re-worded sentences for better clarity and completeness, without changing the context of the information being conveyed.
+9. Updated Section _2.2 Describing Entity Section_ Re-worded sentences for better clarity and completeness, without changing the context of the information being conveyed.
 Deleted redundant rules
-10. Updated section 2.1 _Entity Types _removed entity type picture illustration.
+10. Updated section 2.1 _Entity Types_ removed entity type picture illustration.
 It is tools specific illustration.
 Didn't add much value to the document
 11. Added Naming Guidelines for Logical and physical Structure
-12. Added additional rule to Section 2.2 _Naming Entities, _deleted redundant rules
+12. Added additional rule to Section 2.2 _Naming Entities,_ deleted redundant rules
 13. Deleted website reference for FIPS 184:   [ http://www.itl.nist.gov/fipspubs/idef1x.do](http://www.itl.nist.gov/fipspubs/idef1x.doc)c (Out-of -date document)
 14. Modified sections for naming, description and metadata properties for the following with new rules for the following object: Entity, Tables, Column, Triggers, views, relationship and index.
-15. Added section 10. _Constraints _withType of Constraints, Constraints Name Formats, Constraints metadata properties.
+15. Added section 10. _Constraints_ withType of Constraints, Constraints Name Formats, Constraints metadata properties.
-16. Added section 11. _Stored Procedure _withType of Stored Procedure, Stored Procedure Name Formats, and Stored Procedure metadata properties.
+16. Added section 11. _Stored Procedure_ with Type of Stored Procedure, Stored Procedure Name Formats, and Stored Procedure metadata properties.